spacedvoid/connection/connection-collections/src/main/markdown/module.md

 For example, [ListView], [List], and [MutableList] is a family of [List].

-(For sake of readability, when representing type families or their representative names, the name of immutable collections such as [List] and [Set] is used, but do note that the lowest common supertype of all kinds in a family is a view collection, such as [ListView] and [SetView].
+(For sake of readability, when representing type families or their representative names, the name of immutable collections such as [List] and [Set] is mostly used, but do note that the lowest common supertype of all kinds in a family is mostly a collection view, such as [ListView] and [SetView].
 This can be seen at the topmost table, where links to what seems to be immutable collections actually lead to collection views.)

 Remove-only collections support only element removal operations between mutation operations, such as [RemoveOnlyCollection.remove].